First Impressions of the Raynox DCR-250 for Macro Photography

 Compose Parallel to Your Subject

 Depth of field is a creative consideration in all aspects of macro photography.
 One way to overcome the challenges imposed by a microscopic depth of field is to consider shooting parallel to your subject.
 Photographing parallel to your subject will increase the chances of more of the subject falling into the focal plane.
 This means that more of your subjects will be in sharp focus.
 That is not to say every photograph should be taken parallel to your subject.
 This is the beauty of photography.
 The power of creativity is in your hands.
-You can still create incredibly compelling photographs even with a narrow DoF, so don’t be afraid to try other angles, too!
+You can still create incredibly compelling photographs even with a shallow DoF, so don’t be afraid to try other angles, too!

 Focus Stack

 Focus stacking is not something I have attempted yet with the Raynox DCR-250, but it is a practice I am very experienced with.
 For sharp images front to back, you can shoot what we in the photography industry call a focus stack.
-This slightly advanced technique involves capturing a burst of images, each focussed at a different point, before combining the images in post-production.
+This slightly advanced technique involves capturing a burst of images, each focused at a different point, before combining the images in post-production.
 Focus stacking allows you to overcome narrow depths of field and produce exceptionally detailed photographs.
 Stacking can be achieved with the “rocking method” if shooting handheld.
 That said, modern-day cameras such as the Canon R5 and R6 and the Olympus OM systems have built-in focus bracketing capabilities.
 I won’t go into too much detail about this, but in a nutshell, you can define the number of photographs for your focus stack, and the camera will do the focus shifting for you.

 If you are using a tripod, the job is much easier.
 With your camera mounted to a tripod, set your starting focus point and slowly rotate the focus ring on your camera lens.
 At each point, stop and fire the shutter.
 There is no limit to how many photographs you can stack.
 Typically, the more, the better to ensure a seamless stack in post-processing software.